School closure extended by a month, Gvt has not decided to postpone exams

-Schooling will not resume for a month after May 4 when they are supposed to reopen, Education Cabinet Secretary George Magoha (pictured
+Schooling will not resume for a month after May 4 when they are supposed to reopen, Education Cabinet Secretary George Magoha (pictured) has announced.

 Speaking at Afya House on Sunday, Magoha said April will be treated as a normal break in the educational calendar.